Dale Hoganson

 Dale Gordon Hoganson (born July 8, 1949) is a Canadian former professional ice hockey player who played 344 games in the National Hockey League and 378 games in the World Hockey Association between 1969 and 1982.
 He played for the Los Angeles Kings, Montreal Canadiens, Quebec Nordiques, and Birmingham Bulls.
+He was traded along with Denis DeJordy, Noel Price and Doug Robinson from the Kings to the Canadiens for Rogie Vachon on November 4, 1971.
 In 1973 Dale was included with Montreal Canadiens official Stanley Cup winning picture, and was awarded a Stanley Cup ring.
 His name was left off the Stanley Cup, because did not officially qualify.
 He is cousin with Paul Hoganson.